What is the average cost of a new roof? Or what is the replacement cost of a residential roof are tough questions to answer.

 While detailed line-item costing is uncommon, the brand, style, and color of the shingles you have chosen should be listed in the proposal.

 An approximation of when the work should begin and the project’s timeline.
 The job’s total price, deposits required, and monthly pricing if the contractor has a financing option.
+In general, make sure you are getting an apples to apples contract by comparing all the details in the scope of work.

 How can you minimize the cost of a roof replacement and maximize the value of what you spend?